Feinberg School of Medicine

 Clinical Experience

-Our faculty comprises experienced and dedicated geriatricians with clinical foci and research backgrounds in dementia, hospital safety/transitional care, cancer in aging, HIV and cancer, cancer drug safety, cancer survivorship, comparative effectiveness analyses, pharmacoeconomic studies, infectious diseases in aging, osteoporosis and bone biology and long-term care.
-Formal collaboration in research and geriatrics/gerontology education exists between the division and other centers at Northwestern University.
-Clinical collaborations exist with the Shirley Ryan AbilityLab, The Clare and Wesley Place.
+Our faculty comprises experienced and dedicated geriatricians with clinical foci and research backgrounds in dementia, homebased geriatrics primary care, transitions of care, aging in place, and falls.
+Formal collaboration in research and geriatrics/gerontology education exists between the Division and other centers at Northwestern University.
+Clinical collaborations exist with the Shirley Ryan AbilityLab, The Clare, Self Help Home, and Aperion Care Wesley.

 Requirements & Eligibility